tribixbite/awesome/README.md

 *   [yoheinakajima/babyagi](https://github.com/yoheinakajima/babyagi) -
 *   [ZacharyHampton/HomeHarvest](https://github.com/ZacharyHampton/HomeHarvest) - Python package for scraping real estate property data
 *   [OpenBMB/RepoAgent](https://github.com/OpenBMB/RepoAgent) - An LLM-powered repository agent designed to assist developers and teams in generating documentation and understanding repositories quickly.
-*   [Azure-Samples/rag-postgres-openai-python](https://github.com/Azure-Samples/rag-postgres-openai-python) - A RAG app to ask questions about rows in a database table.
-Deployable on Azure Container Apps with PostgreSQL Flexible Server.
 *   [httpie/cli](https://github.com/httpie/cli) - 🥧 HTTPie CLI  — modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more.
 *   [ParclLabs/parcllabs-python](https://github.com/ParclLabs/parcllabs-python) - We're on a mission to create the world's best API developer experience and community for housing data.
 Our SDK is designed to supercharge your API experience and accelerate your time to insight.
 It enables you to efficiently pull the data you need, analyze it, and visualize your findings.
 *   [OpenRL-Lab/ChatAgent](https://github.com/OpenRL-Lab/ChatAgent) - A Python-based agent framework for large language models.